Skip to main content

 aws_assume_role_arn: arn:aws:iam::000000000000:role/GitHubActions_Terraform_AWS_terraform_apply

-Because you can use separate IAM Roles for terraform plan and apply, you can use a read-only IAM Role for plan and an IAM Role with stronger permissions for apply.
+You can use different IAM Roles for terraform plan and apply.
+For example, use a read-only IAM Role for plan and a more privileged IAM Role for apply.

-In tfaction v1, the setup action executed aws-actions/configure-aws-credentials.
-Starting from v2, it is no longer executed automatically, so you need to run it yourself.
+In tfaction v1, the setup action executed aws-actions/configure-aws-credentials internally.
+Starting from v2, this is no longer done automatically, so you need to call it yourself.

 - name: Set up